christiskatsouris/Applied-Econometrics-R/README.md

 ```
 ### Example 2

-Consider the implementation of a Generalized Linear Model to the [R](https://www.r-project.org/) dataset 'Anorexia'.
+Consider the implementation of a suitable Generalized Linear Model to the [R](https://www.r-project.org/) dataset 'Anorexia'.

+Additional GLMs include the Poisson regression which corresponds to Count Data.
+Further details for estimation and inference using the Poisson GLM can be found in more advanced courses on Generalized Linear Models.

 # [B].
 Sequence Analysis and Binomial GLM